-The debt-to income ratio, is an important measure of how much risk you pose to lenders.
-The lower this number the better as it reduces your chances at getting rejected by a bank and going into default on loans!
-It can also help with qualifying because banks will usually only approve those who don’t appear too risky according to their standards set out in regulations – but make sure not let them see what’s under your mattress…
+The debt-to-income, is an important measure of how much risk you pose to lenders.
+The lower this number the better as it reduces your chances of getting rejected by a bank and going into default on loans!
+It can also help with qualifying because banks will usually only approve those who don’t appear too risky according to their standards set out in regulations - but make sure not to let them see what's under your mattress

 Income And Assets

 stability in your work history is important to lenders.
 They often require proof of two years' worth or steady employment, which would affect the interest rate you're offered based on that stability!

 home loans come in many different types, but the higher your credit score is - meaning that you have paid off any unpaid debts and are managing current ones successfully- the it will be easier for banks or other lending institutions to give out loans.
 Talk with a qualified professional today about what kind of mortgage might suit both parties best!